 When you’re ready to bake the chicken and vegetables, gather the remaining ingredients so that you have them close at hand.
 Using a sharp paring knife and/or Chef’s knife and cutting board, slice the medium red potatoes into quarters.

-Peel and cut the sweet potatoes into chunks.
+Peel and cut the sweet potatoes or butternut squash into small chunks.
 Peel and slice the carrots into bite-size pieces.
-Slice the sweet onion into chunks.
+Slice the sweet onion into chunks and the mushrooms in half.

 You may have noticed that I almost always use a sweet onion when preparing my meals.
 I find that the sweet onions are less potent and do not cause my eyes to tear-up.
 If this is not a problem for you, feel free to use a white or yellow onion instead.